susmav1012/backend-bank-detail-fetching/README.md

 -->npm install pg --save
 After this node_modules folder will be created.
 Follow the procedure in index.js
 1) Import express,pg and bodyparser.
-Express is for creating API. pg is for adding posgreSQL database.
+Express is for creating API. pg is for adding postgreSQL database.
 2) Use get() function from express to get the API and create a query for CASE 1 (/search/API).
 Return the rows that responds to the query.
 3) Use get() function from express to get the API and create a query for CASE 2 (/branch/API).
 Return the rows that responds to the query.
 4) Run using node <filename> or npm start